agoragames/torus/README.rst

       -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port".
 Defaults to "localhost:2003".
-      --schema SCHEMA  Configuration file for schema and aggregates.
-Can be called multiple times for multple configuration files.
+      --config CONFIG  Configuration file to load.
+Can be called multiple times for multiple configuration files.

-The schema is documented below.
-To reload the schema(s), send a ``SIGHUP`` to the ``karbon`` process.
+The configuration is documented below.
+To reload the configuration(s), send a ``SIGHUP`` to the ``karbon`` process.

 Query Server
 ============